ThePoetics/corvid-bot/README.md

 # corvid-bot
-A simple Twitch bot for use with my personal streams
+A simple Twitch bot for use with my personal streams.
+It responds to basic `!` chat commands and not much else.